We are the country's leading internet

 of a rocker fluter.
 It is the name and the makers name of this

-fluter that make it rare, not the style, which is
+fluter that make it rare, not the form or style, which is

 style of antique fluting iron the ironer would manually rock the top